QuentinRa/blog.quentinra.dev/operating-systems/windows/active-directory/index.md

 * Go to "Advanced System Settings"
 * Switch to the "Computer name" tab
 * Click on "Network ID" and follow the steps

+➡️ The local computer account that will be created cannot be used by users.
+The username on Active Directory is the username appended with a dollar (`$`), while the password is a randomly generated string of 120 characters.
 </details>

 <details class="details-n">